rjarea51/StratuxHud/readme.md

 max_usb_current=1
 ```

-## Parts List HUD only
+## Source for HUD systems

-You can find all your parts for the wearable HUD here
+You can find all your parts for the Wearable Pilot HUD here:

 OSFS.GA WEARABLE PILOT HUD: https://www.osfs.ga/store/wearable-pilot-hud-c-68/

 If you are looking for a HUD which is dash or overhead mounted you can find them here

-OSFS.GA DASHBOARD PILOT HUD or OVERHEAD PILOT HUD https://www.osfs.ga/store
+OSFS.GA DASHBOARD PILOT HUD or OVERHEAD PILOT HUD: https://www.osfs.ga/store

 ## Hardware Improvement